PollyanaOliveira/PollyanaOliveira/README.md

  ## 👩🏽 Who I am?

-👩🏽‍💻 I'm a web development at studenty at [Trybe](https://www.betrybe.com/) School.
+👩🏽‍💻 I'm a web development at student at [Trybe](https://www.betrybe.com/) School.
  </br>
 🤓 I'm currently learning React.
-I'm very interested in improving my knowledge in Tests especially in RTL.
+I'm very interested in improving my knowledge in Tests.
 </br>
 👩🏽‍🎓 Furthermore, I'm degree in Education from the State University of Mato Grosso do Sul - UEMS.
 </br>